 Built by someone who needed it first.

 j17 started as internal infrastructure.
-I was building systems that needed complete audit trails, dispute resolution, and the ability to reconstruct any past state.
-The kind of problems where "just use Postgres" leaves you debugging at 2am, cross-referencing logs, hoping you can figure out what actually happened.
+I was building systems that needed complete audit trails, dispute resolution, and the ability to reconstruct past state.
+Once I got used to Event Sourcing I never wanted to build any other way.
+I've mostly forgotten how to write sql.

 What I care about